MelaninedUnicorn/MyDataGrid/README.md

 ## Full implementation
 This implementation is not complete.
 Here are a few things I would add to this project.

-- [] withLoading HOC
+- withLoading HOC
-- [] withInventory HOC : If I wanted to display the data in different ways this would be a good addition.
+- withInventory HOC : If I wanted to display the data in different ways this would be a good addition.
-- [] fully implement redux methods to add to the inventory
+- fully implement redux to add Products to the inventory
-- [] The delete function would no only be in the state but would call the deleteProductRequest() prop that would be passed on as a "deleteEntry" function in the Data Grid component
+- The delete function would no only be in the state but would call the deleteProductRequest() prop that would be passed on as a "deleteEntry" function in the Data Grid component

-See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/MelaninedUnicorn/MyDataGrid/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>